dotnet/roslyn/docs/features/open-generic-names-in-nameof.md

 Method<int,>();
 ```

 We still need to prevent cases like ```typeof(List<List<>>)``` though.
 To enforce this we will require that type-argument-lists cannot contain omitted-type-arguments if they are contained within a type-argument-list with non-ommitted-type-argument.
+Similarly, a type name cannot have a mix of type-arguments-lists with/without in a fully qualified name.
 (Note: the compiler already does this today so it can error in this case for 'typeof').

 ##### Semantic Model Details